-Frontman Ethan's warm vocals instantly reminiscent of Frightened Rabbit's Scott Hutchison or Manchester Orchestra's Andy Hull, although it’s within the bands synergy where they really shine.
-The sound is melodic with thought provoking lyrics, following a mantra of honest writing that brings the stories to life.
-They are an outfit that values the importance of holding back so a moment connects, just as much as the release of crashing waves of synthesisers and distortion.
+Frontman Ethan's warm vocals is instantly reminiscent of Frightened Rabbit's Scott Hutchison or Manchester Orchestra's Andy Hull, though it’s within the bands synergy where they really shine.
+The sound is melodic with thought provoking lyrics; honest writing that brings the stories to life.
+They are an outfit that values the importance of holding back on a moment so it connects, just as much as the release of crashing synthesisers and distortion.

 Following a tour support with The Slow Readers Club and performances at a number of festivals that summer including Glastonbury, Bridges recorded and produced their second EP with Dan Young (October Drift) at Temple Studios.
 Mixed by James Kenosha (Dry the River/Dinosaur Pile Up), the songs follow a theme of aspiration, openness and communication.
-Mental health awareness and positive conversation are important ideals to both the band and the community that is building around them.
+Mental health awareness is an important ideal to both the band and the community that is building around them.
 At the end of 2020, the band released ‘Until now’, a collection of their first two EP's and singles on limited edition vinyl.

-While 2020 was a set back for most, Bridges used the time to learn how to record and produce their music from home.
-After producing a number of songs with help from Ash Scott (Memorist) and Ivan and Frazer Proctor (China Bears), they mixed the whole project with engineer Joe Marsh.
-Though almost entirely recorded in bedrooms, the result is far more complete than expected.
-An album ready, though not yet wanting to release a full body of work, the band selected a number of these tracks to release through 2021, converging as an EP in October.
+While 2020 was a set back for all, Bridges used the time to learn.
+After self producing a number of songs themselves at home with help from Ash Scott (Memorist) and Ivan and Frazer Proctor (China Bears), they mixed the project with engineer Joe Marsh.
+Despite being almost entirely recorded in bedrooms, the result is far more complete than expected.
+An album of material, though not yet wanting to release a full debut of work, the band selected a number of these tracks to release through 2021, converging as an EP in October.

 "Born in the same house as Frightened Rabbit and The Gaslight Anthem the quintet clearly have their eyes set on filling the stadium-sized hole their songs demand."